-->

 Contact Page

-As a national publicist who has worked with thousands of authors, based on my experience, I would advise author to start thinking about publicity as soon as they start writing their book.
-The reason is that later, once published, the media will be interested in the contents of your book that are considered socially relevant.
+As a national publicist who has worked with thousands of authors, based on my experience, I would advise authors to start thinking about publicity as soon as they start writing their book.
+The reason is that later, once published, the media will be interested in the contents of your book that are comprehensively written with sources of all statistics includes.
+Importantly your content should be considered socially relevant.
+That is, of interest to today’s concerns and society.
 This enables the media to identify your point of view on various themes presented in your book.
-A non-fiction book can be a highly effective marketing tool for your business.
-Your book showcases your expertise, credentials, and subject matter mastery.
-Perhaps think of your book as an audition for a speaking, consulting or media opportunity.

 What is the Annie Jennings PR Ladder Strategy™?